elchs/LetoDBf/Readme.txt

                                     which means that each change at data tables are immedeate written to harddrive bypassing the OS cache.
                                     Expect significant reduced performance with setting '1'.
-      AutOrder = 0             -    SET AUTORDER setting, this will influence the SET( _SET_AUTOPEN ) setting.
-                                    Default is to auto-open production index.
-                                    Set to -1 will disable AutOpen at server and client.
-                                    Setting this to >= 0 activates AutoOpen and also set the active order ( if possible ) to that value, when data tables are opened.
-                                    Server default can be changed for each connection with:
-                                    RddInfo( RDDI_AUTOORDER [, nNew ]
       Optimize = 1             -    _SET_OPTIMIZE setting
       ForceOpt = 0             -    _SET_FORCEOPT setting
       Allow_Udf = 0            -    security setting, DEFAULT is !
 NOT ! to allow the use of